The Beginners Guide to Backyard Birding: How to Get Started and The Things You Need

 **Disclosure: I only recommend products I would use myself and all opinions expressed here are my own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read my full Affiliate Disclaimer here.

 Are you ready to start your backyard birding adventure?
 It’s not complicated.
-In fact, it’s quite simple.
+It’s quite simple.
 First, I’m going to tell you the easiest way to get started.
 Then, we will look at some of the tools you might want to use to make your backyard birding adventure easier and more rewarding.
 Think of backyard birding as a never-ending adventure and the gift that keeps on giving.

 Whether you live on 100 acres in the middle of nowhere or you live in a tiny apartment in a big city, you can become a backyard birder.
 All you need is the knowledge of the basic wants and needs of the birds in your area.
 Just like in the movie, Field of Dreams, if you build it, they will come.